 Workgroups are created, as needed, to support a specific task or implementation element of the Wake Transit Plan.
 Workgroups complete assigned tasks and present recommendations to the lead agency or subcommittee that created the group.

 TPAC Subcommittees are designated by the Transit Planning Advisory Committee (TPAC) to complete tasks in a particular topic area.
-There are three active subcommittees: Planning & Prioritization, Budget & Finance, and Community Engagement.
+There are two active subcommittees: Program Development and Community Engagement.
 Subcommittees finalize draft materials from the lead agencies and workgroups.
-They then vote on whether to send it up to the TPAC for further consideration.
+They then vote on whether to send items to the TPAC for further consideration.

 Lead Agencies were established by the Transit Governance Interlocal Agreement (ILA).
 The Wake Transit lead agencies are CapitalArea Metropolitan Planning Organization (CAMPO) and GoTriangle.
 Staff members from each agency are responsible for completing, leading, and managing the planning and implementation tasks of the Wake Transit program.
 Their work is presented to the appropriate TPAC subcommittee for review.